CHOOSING THE RIGHT PLATFORM

 When crowdfunding on these platforms one must think of

-a few key concepts such as: sparking interest and targeting passionate, niche audiences, creating marketing buzz before your launch and rewarding your backers.
+a few key concepts such as: sparking interest and targeting passionate, niche audiences, creating marketing buzz before your launch and the rewarding of your backers.
 These concepts and a unique crowdfunding video is the right combination needed to win the audience over.

 Equity Based Crowdfunding